-- Google Sheets Query a Workable Tool for Data Analysis
+Google Sheets Query – a Powerful Tool for Data Analysis and Data Manipulation

 Why Do You Need the Understanding of SQL for Google Sheets?